ventuals/ventuals-contracts/README.md

 Smart contracts for the Ventuals HYPE LST (vHYPE).

-Ventuals is creating a HYPE LST (vHYPE) to raise the stake requirement for its HIP-3 deployment and share economics with contributors.
+Ventuals is creating a HYPE LST (vHYPE) to raise the stake requirement for its HIP-3 deployment.
+Contributors deposit HYPE and receive vHYPE, a fully transferable
-Contributors deposit HYPE and receive vHYPE, a fully transferable ERC20 issued 1:1 against their principal deposit.
+ERC20 issued 1:1 against their principal deposit.

-vHYPE serves as both:

-- A claim on the underlying HYPE stake.
+vHYPE serves as a proportional claim on the underlying HYPE stake, which will grow over time as native staking yield is distributed.
-- A claim on Ventuals exchange revenue, distributed periodically in USDC.

 ## Getting Started